with

 What would the world be like if there were no rainforests?

-Building on our geographical knowledge we will review the globe and the climatic zones of the world, focussing more on the different features of biomes.
-We will also be studying the physical and geographical features of South America.
+This term we will continue our review of the climatic zones of the world, studying the physical and geographical features of South America.

 We will look at the water cycle and compare the Amazon River to the River Stour- you might be surprised with how much they have in common!